What does Zero Hunger look like?

 Three routes to zero hunger

 This is Mylande with her 2-year-old son Michael.
 They live in Haiti.
 Mylande goes to a health centre regularly to pick up nutritious food from WFP for her kids.
 As a result, Michael has avoided one of the effects of malnutrition – stunting – in the critical early part of his life.
-(Pillar 1 – stunting)
+(Element 1 – stunting)

 This is Sumi.
 She's six and lives in Choto Omarpur, Bangladesh.
 She receives nutritious food from WFP every day at school as part of a school meals programme.
 This means that even if her family falls on hard times, she will have access to some nutritious food.
-(Pillar 2 – access to food)
+(Element 2 – access to food)

 Help for poor farmers

 This is Kolastica, with her three daughters.
 Kolastica used to be a subsistence farmer in Uganda.
 Then she took part in a WFP initiative that gave practical advice on farming and selling her produce.
 Now she earns 10 times as much, meaning she can feed and care for her family much better.
-(Pillar 4 – smallholder productivity)
+(Element 4 – smallholder productivity)